- Introduction to Chikungunya

 CHIKV is spread by the bite of an infected mosquito.
 Mosquitoes become infected when they feed on a person infected with CHIKV.
 Monkeys, and possibly other wild animals, may also serve as reservoirs of the virus.
 Infected mosquitoes can then spread the virus to other humans when they bite.
 Aedes aegypti (the yellow fever mosquito), a household container breeder and aggressive daytime biter which is attracted to humans, is the primary vector of CHIKV to humans.
 Aedes albopictus (the Asian tiger mosquito) may also play a role in human transmission in Asia, and various forest-dwelling mosquito species in Africa have been found to be infected with the virus.

-Homeopathy has very effective treatment for Chikungunya.
+Homeopathy has effective treatment for Chikungunya.
 After diagnosis of Chikungunya, homeopathic treatment should be started as early as possible.
 Homeopathic treatment can also be given along with conventional treatment if desired.
-Conventional treatment consists of only symptomatic treatment of fever, joint stiffness, joint pain of this viral illness, whereas homeopathic treatment gives better and long lasting relief from the disease.
+Conventional treatment consists of only symptomatic treatment of fever, joint stiffness, joint pain of this viral illness, whereas homeopathic treatment gives better and long lasting relief from the symptoms.
 Effective remedy can be chosen by a homeopathic doctor according to clinical picture of that particular case.
-Homeopathy works effectively in all viral diseases.
 Homeopathic pills are simply chewed (dissolved) on tongue and are sweet in taste.
 Homeopathic medicines do not cause gastric irritation, are safe on kidneys and liver even when taken for long duration.
 Individual case study, preparing and shipping the Chikungunya treatment to your address worldwide is available from our clinic.
-Click here to order.
+Click here to sign-up for treatment.

 - Use mosquito repellent on exposed skin.